 Currently moving links to the Whitelist doesn't affect your overall Toxicity Score in Backlink Audit.
 The key reason for this is that the whitelisted domains/links will still trigger Toxic Markers which may negatively impact your overall toxicity score.

 The score in Backlink Audit will be recalculated if you confirm that you have disavowed toxic backlinks in Google Disavow Tool or if Backlink Audit doesn’t find your toxic backlinks after a recrawl.
 You will find more information about the disavowing procedure in the article Disavowing Your Backlinks.

 Both of these actions (disavow and whitelist) can be done with buttons underneath the action tab to the far right of the backlink.

-You may notice that you are given the option to send full domains as well as just URLs to disavow.
-If you are certain that all of the pages on a domain are bad links its probably best to disavow them at the domain level to ensure you are not risking missing on other potential toxic links from that domain.
+You may notice that you’re given the option to send full domains as well as just URLs to disavow.
+If you’re certain that all of the pages on a domain are directly affecting your SEO negatively, you might want to disavow them at the domain level.
+This ensures you aren’t risking missing other potentially toxic links from that domain.

 You are also able to view your backlinks as groups.
 The Backlink Audit Tool lets you group backlinks by both Domain and URL.
 This can let you save time if you know you are looking to just disavow whole domains.